CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Inherited (Cloud Service Provider)

-#### Drupal specific control support
+#### CivicActions Responsibility

 CivicActions ensures that audit logs are created, stored and maintained.
-Developers who have been assigned as members of the CivicActions Security Team are the only CivicActions personnel with logical permission to access and download audit logs.
+Developers who have been assigned as members of the CivicActions Security Team are the only CivicActions personnel with logical permission to access and review audit logs.

 #### Amazon Web Services (AWS) US-East/West control support

-This system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: audit events for the AWS platform.
+This system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013.

-Audit logs are created, stored and maintained by the AWS Cloud.
-Developers who have been assigned as members of the AWS team for LINCS are the only CivicActions personnel with logical permission to access and download audit logs.
-No CivicActions personnel have the ability to modify or delete audit logs.